 Family dinners are my parenting white whale.
 In the end, we are fed, often healthyishly, but the meal is usually marred by one of the following fails: a last-minute dash (or, no joke, TWO) to the store for a forgotten ingredient; one of my children feeling personally victimized by the dish’s vegetable content; or a dinner seating of roughly bedtime.
 Before I had kids, I rarely drank during the week.
 Now, wine is my sous chef.

 You’re probably thinking I should just meal plan, but actually I meal plan like a mofo.
-(In fact, I even helped create an app for that.)
 Emergency grocery runs aside, my big shop happens on the weekend, so I kick off Monday with a full fridge and the week’s menu.
 But add two full-time working parents to two kids vying for attention and homework help, and add a dash of masochistic desire to try to new recipes, and you’ve got fresh hot chaos, served night after night.
 (Also, I think recipe developers might be gaslighting me.
 Has anyone ever actually cooked a recipe in 30 minutes?)

 How does meal kit delivery work?